0111b/PokemonViewer/README.md

 Most of the views support the separation of the data and style.
 Each of them can be applied separately.

+The app is trying to reduce network pressure by canceling requests for all items that are not visible on the screen

 ### Localisation

 The app is localized for these languages: en, it, ru.